louisvarley/mbiiez/README.md

 - MB Client Updater and MB Web are disabled at the moment in install.sh script.
 - RTVRTM have been been fixed and now working due to secondary maps in default.json.example not found on server.

-- Coming soon toolkit.sh ( Repair, Download / Extract, MBII Engine Symlinks, Update and much more ) for existing installs.
+- Coming soon toolkit.sh ( Repair, Download / Extract, MBII Engine, Update and much more ) for existing installs.

 ## Movie Battles II EZ